Abel Raises Cain (2005)

 dir.
 Doris Wishman

 After nearly two decades making nudie films and sexploitation features, not to mention two Annie Sprinkle porns, Doris Wishman released this documentary on sex reassignment.
 A doctor specializing in the surgery, Dr. Leo Wollman, describes transsexuals as victims of “a monstrous biological joke” and declares the procedure a “radical reversal of biological destiny.”
 He shows us the naked details of male and female transsexuals, concluding with an up-close fingering of a newly constructed vagina.
 Chuck Kleinhans writes in the book Sleaze Artists: “The film is striking for its ironic contrast of the on-screen expert’s good intentions and the exploitation tactics of shock, cheap sensationalism, freakishness, and prurient voyeurism.”
-Dramatizations include a pre-op trannie severing her penis with a chisel and a post-op trannie having sex too soon after her operation.
-There’s also a show-and-tell with the instruments a post-op tranny needs to keep her vagina healthy.
+Dramatizations include a pre-op transwoman severing her penis with a chisel and a post-op transwoman having sex too soon after her operation.
+There’s also a show-and-tell with the instruments a post-op transwoman needs to keep her vagina healthy.
 One dildo has a French tickler ring and is attached to a gun (!) that when triggered causes a “hot fluid emission.”
 Sleazoid Express kicked off their very first issue with this anti-classic, saying they felt obligated to do so “since no one else would record its existence, review it, or even admit to having seen it.”
 Make sure you get the uncut Transgendered Edition.
 Seriously, that’s what it’s called.
 Talk about transploitation!
 78 minutes.

 Lipstick & Dynamite (2004)